top of page

 • Cutting Boards: hand wash after each use and recoat with coconut oil.

-To simplify the process even more, we offer a “Butter Me Up” wood conditioner which is made of the exact ingredients we use to coat all our wooden items: organic expeller-pressed coconut oil and local beeswax.
+To simplify the process even more, we offer a “Butter Me Up” wood conditioner which is made of the exact ingredients we use to coat all our wooden items: organic coconut MCT oil and local beeswax.

 Although these products have been declared as “food-safe” by the FDA, we all know that doesn’t mean much.
 Mineral oil is typically petroleum and that’s not something we want in our children’s mouths or on their bodies.
-While shellac is advertised as non-toxic and did have a promising beginning in how it was made, it is no longer just a bugs secretion and some alcohol.
-Beside the added ingredients, there’s also concern with residual chemicals from the insecticides used during the harvest of lac from the female.

-Q: Doesn’t coconut oil go rancid?
+Q: Does coconut MCT oil go rancid?

 Q: How do you color your toys?